YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 Financial Aid Application Procedures for New Transfer Students

 Transfer students are also responsible for providing academic transcripts from previous college(s) to the appropriate University Admissions Office for transfer credit evaluation.
 Academic transcripts will also be required for measuring the satisfactory academic progress of PA State Grant recipients as well as determining grade level for loan eligibility.

 Renewal Application Procedures for KSOM, CAS, and PCPS Students

-Every year, prior to the end of the fall semester, returning students are mailed an upperclass renewal letter on the financial aid process for the upcoming academic year.
-The letter is mailed to the students' home mailing address.
+Every year, at the beginning of the new year, returning students are emailed an upperclassman renewal newsletter on the financial aid process for the upcoming academic year.
+The newsletter is emailed to the students' University of Scranton email account and to parents' email address.
 The FAFSA must be completed by April 15 by all students applying for need-based aid programs.

 The financial aid review process for returning students begins upon the completion of the spring semester, at which time academic progress is evaluated.
 Students who wish to borrow a Direct Stafford Loan will automatically be reviewed for the loan.
 Students' parents applying for a PLUS loan must renew the request annually by going through a credit check and requesting a loan amount starting in June.
 Alternative Loans must be reapplied for annually starting in June.
 Apply for the PLUS and Alternative Loans for the full academic year.